The Kiss (1929 film): Reception

 Most film critics gave very positive reviews of The Kiss in 1929, a year in which American motion pictures were continuing their transition from the last major silent productions to the release of more sound films.
 Variety alluded to that transition in its 1929 review of The Kiss, contending that the film would have likely suffered in quality if it had been released with recorded dialog.

 The film grossed $518,000 in the United States and $387,000 elsewhere, bringing its worldwide gross to $905,000; the profit for the film was $448,000.

-The publication felt that both Garbo's performance and her physical appearance in the film were actually enhanced by its silent format:
+The publication felt that both Garbo's performance and her physical appearance in the film were actually enhanced by its non-talking format:

 Film critic Mordaunt Hall of The New York Times referred to the presence of The Kiss among all the new talking pictures in late 1929 as "Golden silence" and a demonstration of Fedyer's "consummate artistry" with a non-talker.
 "Miss Garbo", observed Hall, "once again reveals her extraordinary talent for screen acting, and under M. Fedyer's guidance she is if anything more impressive than she has been in other films."
 The Film Daily—widely read by studio personnel and theater owners—also described Garbo as "very alluring" and "exotic" in The Kiss; but that paper found the "sophisticated drama" lacking, especially the film's conclusion.
 "The subject matter", wrote The Film Daily, "is too tragic, and the ending not the type that the average fan looks for."

 Released less than 4 months after the disastrous crash of the American stock market in 1929, The Kiss was not expected to do well financially by attracting sizeable crowds of filmgoers in that highly unstable economic time.
-The film, though, surprised studio executives by making a significant profit and becoming Garbo's second most successful silent picture, ranking only behind Flesh and the Devil with John Gilbert, which had been released three years earlier.
+The film, though, surprised studio executives by making a significant profit and becoming Garbo's second most successful picture, ranking only behind Flesh and the Devil with John Gilbert, which had been released three years earlier.
 In Atlanta, Georgia, for example, it was reported that during Thanksgiving week The Kiss "broke all existing house records for receipts at Loew's Capitol [Theatre]".

-Seven decades after its initial release, The Kiss has been recognized as one of the notable portrayals of romance in cinematic history.
-In 2002, the American Film Institute placed the MGM classic on its list of 400 nominations in its "100 Years/100 Passions" poll to determine "America's Greatest Love Stories".
-The movie enthusiasts or "jurors" who voted in that 2002 poll did not include The Kiss and various other silent productions in their final selection of 100 films.
-In fact, only four non-talkers—Way Down East (1920), Rudolph Valentino's The Sheik (1921), Sunrise (1927), and Charlie Chaplin's City Lights (1931)—were chosen for AFI's top 100 "Greatest Love Stories" list.